-Agency focus: Top ten tips to help you optimise your clients’ re-engagement campaigns
+Top ten tips to optimise your re-engagement emails campaigns

 Re-engagement campaigns are emails designed to recapture inactive or lapsed customers and get them engaging with your brand once again.
 By taking action to remove these lost subscribers from an active campaign list you will improve your opens and click statistics, reduce the percentage of bounces, unsubscribes and potential spam complaints.
 Also, a study by Return Path found that 45% of recipients who received win-back emails read subsequent messages.
 Win, win!

-We’ve compiled our top ten tips to help you optimise your client’s re-engagement campaigns:
+We’ve compiled our top ten tips to help you build and optimise your re-engagement campaigns:

 Identify your inactive subscribers

 We advise our clients that an inactive account is one which has not opened or clicked a campaign in the last six months.
 However, do some analysis of of what would work best for you – some choose to look at a 12 or 18 month timeline and might create segments based solely on opens and/or clicks or actual purchases.

 Subject lines are always crucial, but given that this newly created segment haven’t been bowled over by anything you’ve created recently you need to think outside the box a little.
 Adopt a different strategy – be punchy, emotional or to the point to ensure your email copy stands a chance of being read.

 This could be your last chance chance to win subscribers back so dare to be different (as long as it is still within your brand guidelines and personality of course).
 Experiment with bold images, call to actions (CTAs) and tone of voice.
 Humour often works well in these types of campaigns.